 - Dystonia - this means abnormal movements of the face and body.

-- Tardive dyskinesia (TD) - this is a movement disorder that can occur if you take antipsychotics for several years.
-It causes rhythmical, involuntary movements.
-These are usually lip-smacking and tongue-rotating movements, although it can affect the arms and legs too.
-About 1 in 5 people treated with typical antipsychotics eventually develop TD.
+- Tardive dyskinesia (TD) - this is a movement disorder that can occur in some people who have taken antipsychotics for several years.
+It causes rhythmical, involuntary movements which are usually lip-smacking and tongue-rotating movements, although it can affect the arms and legs too.
+About 1 in 5 people treated with typical (older) antipsychotics eventually develop TD.

 Will I need any tests while taking an antipsychotic?

-In general, your doctor will take a sample of blood for certain tests before you start treatment.
+Usually a psychiatrist will recommend a blood test before starting treatment.
 The tests look at:

-- How well your kidneys and liver are working.
+- How well the kidneys and liver are working.

-- How much lipid (fat) is in your blood.
+- How much lipid (fat) is in the blood.

-Your weight and blood pressure are usually measured before you start treatment and every few weeks after this for the first few months.
+Weight and blood pressure are usually measured before starting treatment and every few weeks after this for the first few months.
 After this they are normally measured every year.

 Who cannot take antipsychotics?